ralna/GALAHAD/doc/Julia/rst-dir/struct_psls_control_type.rst

 	Int32 max_col

-maximum number of nonzeros in a column of :math:`A` for Schur-complement factorization to accommodate newly deleted rpws and columns
+maximum number of nonzeros in a column of $A$ for Schur-complement factorization to accommodate newly deleted rpws and columns

 .. index:: pair: variable; icfs_vectors
 .. _doxid-structpsls__control__type_1adb095f545799aab1d69fcdca912d4afd: